Therapeutic Communication, Culture, and Sensory Needs

 Key Takeaways

-• Therapeutic communication uses calm presence, active listening, respect, simple language, and honest responses without false reassurance.
+• Therapeutic communication uses calm presence, active listening, open-ended questions, simple language, and honest responses without false reassurance.

-• Kansas CNAs should adapt communication for hearing loss, vision loss, aphasia, dementia, pain, anxiety, grief, and language barriers.
+• CNAs adapt communication for hearing loss, vision loss, aphasia, dementia, pain, anxiety, grief, and language barriers, changing the environment rather than blaming the resident.

-• Cultural care means asking about preferences and avoiding assumptions about eye contact, touch, food, modesty, family roles, religion, and end-of-life customs.
+• Cultural care means asking and observing individual preferences about eye contact, touch, food, modesty, family roles, religion, and end-of-life customs, never applying stereotypes.

-• Professional interpreters and approved communication tools protect accuracy and privacy better than relying on children, other residents, or guesswork.
+• Facility-approved interpreters and communication tools protect accuracy and privacy far better than children, other residents, or louder English.

-• A sudden change in communication, behavior, mood, or participation should be reported because it may reflect pain, infection, depression, delirium, fear, or abuse.
+• A sudden change in communication, mood, or participation must be reported because it can reflect pain, infection, delirium, depression, fear, or abuse.

 Communication is care

 A CNA communicates during every task: entering the room, helping with toileting, feeding, repositioning, reporting pain, and answering call lights.
-Therapeutic communication means the CNA uses words, tone, body language, and listening to reduce fear and support dignity.
-It is not therapy, diagnosis, or counseling beyond the CNA role.
-It is practical, respectful communication that helps residents feel safe and understood.
+Therapeutic communication means using words, tone, body language, and listening to reduce fear and protect dignity.
+It is not therapy, diagnosis, or counseling beyond the CNA role; it is practical, respectful interaction that helps residents feel safe and understood.

-Good CNA communication starts with basics.
-Approach from the front, identify yourself, call the resident by their preferred name, explain the task, ask permission when possible, and give one instruction at a time.
-Listen without rushing.
-Avoid arguing, scolding, teasing, judging, or giving false reassurance such as "everything will be fine."
-If a resident says, "I am scared," a therapeutic response is, "That sounds frightening.
-I can stay with you while I call the nurse."
-This validates feelings and connects the resident to appropriate help.
+Good CNA communication starts with the basics.
+Approach from the front, identify yourself, use the resident's preferred name, explain the task, ask permission when possible, and give one instruction at a time.
+Listen without rushing. " to invite more than a yes or no. If a resident says, "I am scared," a therapeutic response is, "That sounds frightening.
+I can stay with you while I call the nurse," which validates the feeling and connects the resident to appropriate help.
+Watch for nonverbal cues such as grimacing, guarding, withdrawal, or restlessness, which may communicate pain or distress the resident does not put into words.

 Adapting to sensory needs